pytorch/tutorials/intermediate_source/torchserve_with_ipex.rst

    :width: 100%
    :align: center

-4 main worker threads were launched, then each launched a `num_physical_cores/num_workers number` number (14) of threads affinitized to the assigned physical cores.
+4 main worker threads were launched, then each launched a ``num_physical_cores/num_workers`` number (14) of threads affinitized to the assigned physical cores.

 2. Core Bound stalls